pgalina98/pgalina98/README.md

 🧑 **Personal informations:**

 - 👨🏻‍💻 I’m currently working as a Junior Full Stack Developer at KingICT
-- 🚀 I'm learning everything related to Web technologies with current focus on NestJS framework
+- 🚀 I'm learning everything related to Web technologies with current focus on Apollo Server
 - 💬 Ask me about anything, I am happy to help
 - ⚡ I build with: React, React Native, Node, Express, Spring Boot
 - 📫 How to reach me? patrik.galina@king-ict.hr